 When was Finsbury Park Singers founded?

 Finsbury Park Singers was founded in September 2018.
-We quickly grew to over 50 members.
+We have quickly grown to over 60 members.

 What mix of voices do you have?

 We are split into 4 voice parts – soprano, the highest vocal range, and alto, then tenor and finally our lowest part is bass.
 For some of our more complicated pieces, we might split into 8 parts (more harmony the better !)

 We have performed end of term concerts in and around Finsbury Park and Stoke Newington, both raising money for charity.
 We also have performed at Fonthill Market and at Elizabeth House for special guest Jeremy Corbyn.
 In September 2019 members of the choir joined our sister choir Victoria Park Singers to take part in a BBC Prom at the Royal Albert Hall, singing John Luther Adams In the Name of the Earth, as part of a massed choir of 600 voices.

 We sing everything!
 From classical to pop, folk, gospel to musical theatre and world.
 We are not afraid to tackle different languages, from French to Zulu, Spanish, Portuguese and Latin.